Jason-Kou/iotplug/README.md

 # Turns RF plug into AWS IoT device with Raspberry Pi

-Setup a Raspberry Pi as internet of things to connect to the [AWS IoT core](https://aws.amazon.com/iot-core/).
-And build a web page with two buttons to trigger the [RF remote plug](https://www.amazon.com/JTD-Generation-Auto-programmable-Electrical-Appliances/dp/B01JPOUJN4/).
+Setup a Raspberry Pi as internet of things to connect to the [AWS IoT core](https://aws.amazon.com/iot-core/) and build a web page with two buttons to trigger the [RF remote plug](https://www.amazon.com/JTD-Generation-Auto-programmable-Electrical-Appliances/dp/B01JPOUJN4/).
 The web page is built with [Django](https://www.djangoproject.com/) framework.

 In this project, you will learn the basic concepts of IoT and get hands-on experience about how to make communications between IoT thing and AWS IoT Core service.